alecron/alecron/README.md

 ###

-<p align="left">Here is a list of all the technologies that I’ve had experience with at some point in my career.
-While I may not be an expert in all of them, I have worked with each of these technologies in various capacities and have a foundational understanding of their principles and applications.</p>
+<p align="left">Here is a list of all the technologies that I’ve had experience with at some point in my career (That I managed to remember).
+Obviously, I don't master all of those, but I really like learning new stuff and playing around with different languages and frameworks. </p>

 ###